Plavit/Plavit/README.md

 My name is Marek!
 I am a Software Engineer, Technical Team Lead and researcher in Computer Science, Artificial intelligence, Education and I am interested in policies and decision making in these fields.
 If you find my expertise interesting, don't hesitate to [get in touch 📨](mailto:marek.szeles@gmail.com)!

 Some basic information about me:
 - 💻 I have 7 years of work experience in tech and management consulting.
-I will be available for further work engagements starting Summer 2021.
+I am currently open to considering new work offers, [let me know your proposals 💌](mailto:marek.szeles@gmail.com).
+- 🙏 I am an avid member of the Open Source Software community.
+Projects I contributed to: [Dashboard for comparing eGovernment levels in different countries (Python)](), [A military symbol generator (Javascript)]() or [an autonomous racing vehicle simulator (C++)]()
 - 👨‍💻 Tech stack: Python, JuPyteR, Java, Kotlin, C++, Embedded-C, JavaScript(React, NodeJS), SQL, PHP, VBA
-- 🎓 I have graduated with an Engineering degree in Software Engineering, Artificial Intelligence and Innovation Management from Czech Technical University
+- 🎓 I have graduated with an Engineering degree (Summa Cum Laude) in Software Engineering, Artificial Intelligence and Innovation Management from Czech Technical University
 - 🏫 I’m currently studying Technology Policy and Artificial Intelligence at Cambridge University
 - 💪 As a big fan of agile innovation, I have successfully competed at several hackathons, feel free to [check out my DevPost portfolio as well](https://devpost.com/marekszeles) if interested.
 - 🏎 What I am most proud of: I founded and led a team of students that built the first autonomous racecar in my country!
 [Check it out - eForce Driverless at Czech Technical University](https://eforce.cvut.cz/en/driverless/)